-Eastlink would never call you and ask to take control of your computer.
+Eastlink will never call you and ask to take control of your computer.

 There are instances when you may call Eastlink and through the course of troubleshooting, we may present an option to access your computer.
 Again this would only be when you call us for help.

-If you believe that you have been affected by an email or telephone scam, we recommend you contact your bank and your local police or consider reporting to one or more of the following agencies:
+If you believe that you have been affected by an email, text, online, or phone scam, we recommend you contact your bank and your local police or consider reporting to one or more of the following agencies: